ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 ### Practical Tips

-- **Customizing Log Output**: `journalctl` offers various options to customize the output, such as `-o verbose` for more detailed logs or `-o json` for JSON-formatted logs.
+- **Customising Log Output**: `journalctl` offers various options to customise the output, such as `-o verbose` for more detailed logs or `-o json` for JSON-formatted logs.
 - **Maintaining System Security**: Always use `sudo` with care, especially when operating in production environments.
-Limit access to your Bee node's logs and configuration to authorized users only.
+Limit access to your Bee node's logs and configuration to authorised users only.
 - **Automating Monitoring**: Consider setting up monitoring scripts that use `journalctl` to alert you of critical errors or unusual activities in your Bee node logs.

 By mastering `systemd`, `systemctl`, and `journalctl`, you'll have robust tools at your disposal for managing and troubleshooting your Bee node.
 Regularly checking your Bee node's logs can help you stay ahead of issues and ensure your node operates smoothly within the Swarm network.